Monday, December 31, 2012

 Tuesday, December 4, 2012

 Growing up, my Mom wasn't a big holiday cookie baker (yeah, I'm still trying to figure out where I got the bug) since she spent so much time making chocolate into a variety of treats.
-But one cookie she always made time to prepare where these kolache.
+But one cookie she always made time to prepare were these kolache.
 I would sit across from her at the kitchen table while she worked this dough by hand and then rolled out dozen upon dozen of these fruit-filled gems.
 About ten years ago I decided to try my hand at these and failed miserable.
 My dough wasn't the flaky, pastry-like dough Mom created but more, unfortunately, of a tough, overworked shortbread.
 I gave up, determined to try again later but over the years never felt confident enough to try or altogether forgot about them.
-Of course, now I have to make them if my family is going to enjoy them now, so I pulled out the recipe and got to it.
+Of course, I have to make them if my family is going to enjoy them now, so I pulled out the recipe and got to it.
 The simplicity of this dough, flaky and just a touch of sweetness, allows you to pair it with whatever pastry filling makes your heart sing.
 My family is traditionally used to raspberry and apricot, and I used both here, but Mom also used to make a nut filling and lukvar or prune filling, which only she, my grandfather and my brother liked.
 My brother tried to get me on board with the prune fulling for that this year, but I took a pass.
 I was already taking a risk with trying this recipe unguided.

 Monday, December 3, 2012